alibaba/freeline/README.md

 ## Limitations
 - Sync incremental resource pack to the device first time may be a bit slow
 - Removing res/values is not supported, which may cause aapt exception
+- Incrementally build abstract class is not support
 - Not support Jack compile
 - Not support Kotlin/Groovy/Scala